2022 Flu Shots and Kids

 Children should get the yearly flu shot vaccine along with their parents.
-The flu vaccine is even more important because of the COVID-19 pandemic.
 Getting the flu vaccine is the best way to protect your child from the flu.
 The Centers for Disease Control states that children younger than 5 years old – especially those younger than 2 years old – are at high risk of developing serious flu-related complications.
 The CDC recommends annual influenza vaccination for everyone 6 months and older with any age-appropriate flu vaccine.
 Your child’s health care provider will know which vaccines are right for your child.

 Benefits of the Flu Shot